groboclown/precision-shell/README.md

 * [chown](#chown) - change user and group owner for files.
 * [ln-s](#ln-s) - create a symbolic link.
 * [ln-h](#ln-h) - create a hard link.
+* [cat-fd](#cat-fd) - write the contents of a file to a file descriptor.
+* [env-cat-fd](#env-cat-fd) - write the contents of a file to a file descriptor, performing environment variable parsing on the source file.
+* [write-fd](#write-fd) - write the arguments to a file descriptor, either stdout or stdin, or those opened through the `dup-*` commands.
 * [sleep](#sleep) - wait for a number of seconds.
 * [mknod](#mknod) - create a FIFO or UNIX socket node.
 * [mkdev](#mkdev) - create a device OS node.